In the middle of the night I am awake.

 He is just a baby now.
 A baby who can’t tell me why he isn’t sleeping.
 A baby who needs me to soothe him and rock him and sing the wordless song.
 Although these sleepless nights seem to last forever, they won’t.
 Before I know it he will be three and like his big brother and he will only wake occasionally.
 And then he will be seven like his sisters and he will rarely need me in the night.
 Soon he will be a teenager and he’ll never get out of bed….
 Soon there will be no more ‘In the middle of the nights’, no more quiet moments watching him sleep and contemplating how lucky I am.

-The baby stirs again, I rub his back and his eyes clothes, his breathing slows…
+The baby stirs again, I rub his back and his eyes close, his breathing slows…

 Now my eyes close and my breathing slows and my mind is left to wander.